 and he answered, "I don't make hypotheses."

-connected with the old alchemy.
+connected to the old alchemy and to its magic.
 Down through the

 geography, anatomy.
 We'd developed a fine

 confidence in our ability to look at nature and to know what we are seeing.
 We began to believe that